alexanderles/typetui/README.md

 </div>

-A terminal-based typing test application built with Rust.
+A terminal-based typing test application built with Rust using [Ratatui](https://ratatui.rs/).

 ## Install and Run Locally